GazzaJ/CI-MS4-RefereE-pay/README.md

    a.
 Each **FA Icon** for each of the UK and Irish Football Associations contains a link to their respective websites.
    b.
 A link to the developers **GitHub Repo**
    c.
 A link to the developers **LinkedIn Profile**
    d.
-An **Email link** to quickly contact the deleoper
+An **Email link** to quickly contact the developer

- 3. A Mobile Responsive **[Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/navbar.jpg)** tops each page and provides conditional menues based on a users role.
+ 3. A Mobile Responsive **[Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/navbar.jpg)** tops each page and provides conditional menus based on a users role.
    a.
 The **[Referees Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/ref-nav.jpg)** doesn't require the Grand Total or access to Kitbag and Checkout so has limited options suitable for Referee users.
    b.
 The **[Coaches Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/my-account.jpg)** provides much of the functionality they need in one place.
 The my account select menu provides access to the bit bag and checkout.
 The Grand Total also contains a link to the Kit Bag.
    c.
 The superusers **[Admin Navbar](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/features/admin.jpg)** is very similar to that for Coaches other than they have the additional Admin select menu.